GreenComfyTea/OBS-Stats-on-Stream/README.md

 # How to use
-1. Download the script files.
-You only need `OBS-Stats-on-Stream.lua` and `ljsocket.lua`.
-These two files must be placed in the same folder.
+1. Download the script from the release page.
+Unzip the archive.
 2. Add a text source to your scene.
 This source will be used to display the data.
 3. Open Tools -> Scripts.
-Add the `OBS-Stats-on-Stream.lua` script (only this one).
+Add the `OBS-Stats-on-Stream-Precompiled.lua` script.
 4. Configure the script.
 	* If you don't need Twitch Bot functionality, uncheck `Enable Bot` mark.
     * `Update Delay` determines how often the data will be updated.
 1000 ms means once a second.
 100 ms means 10 times a second.